-1. A Where do you keep your photos?
+Where do you keep your photos?
 B Well, I keep in a box under my bed.

-My sister keeps hers in an album.
-My parents

-putin frames on the wall, and my brother

-throws His on the floor!
+My sister keeps in an album.
+My parents put in frames on the wall, and my brother throws on the floor!
 2. A Do you ever lose your keys?
-I'm always losingMine

-B No. We always keepours on top of the refrigerator r.
+I'm always losing B No. We always keepours on top of the refrigerator.
 3. A What do you do with your old clothes?

-B Sometimes I give things to a friend of

-My sisters keeptheirs for years.
-But my mom givesto charity.
+B Sometimes I give things to a friend of My sisters keeptheirs for years.
+But my mom gives to charity.
 4. A How long do you keep your credit card receipts?

-, and the same and ?
+Just till the bill comes.
+How long do you keep?
 A I keep for months.